jkole4/AntiNoobRaid/README.md

 # Introduction
-Anti Noob Raid prevents doing damage to entities placed by a new player.
+Anti Noob Raid prevents doing damage to entities placed by a new player for a certian amount of time.
 For this plugin to work, Playtime Tracker is needed to monitor how long players are on the server.
-Time period inside which players cannot get raided is configurable in config file, by default it is 43200 (seconds).
+Time period inside which players cannot get raided is configurable in the config file, by default it is 43200 (seconds).

 ## Permissions